 This product is used to clean stool from the intestines before surgery or certain bowel procedures (such as colonoscopy, radiography), usually with other products.
 It may also be used for relief of constipation.
 However, milder products (such as stool softeners, bulk-forming laxatives) should be used whenever possible for constipation.Magnesium citrate is a saline laxative that is thought to work by increasing fluid in the small intestine.
 It usually results in a bowel movement within 30 minutes to 3 hours.

 Read and follow all directions on the product package.
-If your doctor has directed you to use this product before surgery or a bowel procedure, he or she should tell you how long before the surgery/procedure you should take this product.
-If you are uncertain about any of the information, consult your doctor or pharmacist.
+If your doctor has directed you to use this product before surgery or a bowel procedure, your doctor should tell you how long before the surgery/procedure you should take this product.
+If you have any questions, ask your doctor or pharmacist.
 To improve taste, this product may be chilled in the refrigerator before use.
 Do not freeze.

 Dosage is based on your medical condition, age, and response to treatment.
 Drink a full glass of water (8 ounces or 240 milliliters) after taking this product unless otherwise directed by your doctor.
-Doing so will help prevent serious side effects (e.g., a loss of too much body water-dehydration).
+Doing so will help prevent serious side effects (such as dehydration).